shellynagar27/Customer-Insights-for-Credit-Card-Strategy-A-Data-Driven-Pilot-for-Mitron-Bank/README.md

 - Incorporating more data from other regions or customer segments to further refine the credit card offering.
 - Integrating real-time data analysis for continuous updates and improvements.

----

-This README is intended to guide users and stakeholders through the project’s objectives, methodology, and results, demonstrating how data-driven insights can inform business decisions.